Losing the Competitive Edge

 Several big players within the bio/pharma industry are pulling back their investments from the United Kingdom amid fears over the security of the country’s life sciences environment.

 At just over halfway through, September is already proving to be a tough month for the United Kingdom’s government — with resignations, controversial appointments, and the rising popularity of the far right to name just a few of the issues facing the cabinet.
-A recent addition to these woes has been the breakdown of negotiations between the government and a crucial industry for the U.K.’s economy, the bio/pharmaceutical industry (1), leading to big companies pulling back from their investment plans into the country.
+A recent addition to these woes has been the breakdown of negotiations between the government and a crucial industry for the U.K.’s economy, the bio/pharmaceutical industry (1).

 VPAG Talks Abandoned